kubecost/cost-analyzer-helm-chart/ISSUE_GUIDELINES.md

 # Issue Guidelines

 Issues filed in this repository are specific to the Kubecost Helm chart only.
-If your issue pertains to the Kubecost application and not the Helm chart, follow the guidance below.
+If your issue pertains to the Kubecost application and not the Helm chart, please raise a request at https://support.kubecost.com.

 To help route you to the best location, see some examples of feature requests and bug reports [below](#examples-of-helm-requests).

 ## Kubecost Feature Requests

-For all feature requests to Kubecost, please create an enhancement request in the [feature requests and bugs repository](https://github.com/kubecost/features-bugs).
+For all feature requests to Kubecost, please create an enhancement request at https://support.kubecost.com.

 ## Kubecost Bug Reports

-Bug reports for the Kubecost application stack should be directed to the [feature requests and bugs repository](https://github.com/kubecost/features-bugs).
+Bug reports for the Kubecost application stack should be directed to https://support.kubecost.com.

 ## Examples of Helm Requests